 Purchase a Japanese jigger from Amazon if you don’t have a jigger or want an inexpensive upgrade.

-You’ll want to pour the two liquids into a shaker immediately after you measure each.
+Pour the two liquids into a shaker immediately after you measure each.
 We use a Boston shaker to craft this and other drinks.
-We have other shakers but this is the one that never leaks and is easiest to clean.
+While we have other shakers, this one never leaks and is easiest to clean.

 Purchase a Boston Shaker from Amazon if you don’t have a shaker or want an inexpensive upgrade.